osgi/osgi.enroute.site/_tutorial_iot/100-prerequisites.md

 	Java HotSpot(TM) Client VM (build 25.0-b70, mixed mode) {: .shell}

 The build numbers should be regarded as minimum.
-If Java is not installed, then you can download it from [Oracle's Java Embedded site][java] and install it locally.
+Java is installed on the latest Raspian OS but if Java is not installed on your machine, then you can download it from [Oracle's Java Embedded site][java] and install it locally.
 You might want to search for [java + Raspberry Pi on Google][javapi].

 ## JPM